djolosc/djolosc/README.md

 **What I'm doing now**

 * 🔭 I’m working on an awesome project that focuses on bringing social equity to those that need it most - [CitizenPilot](https://github.com/hmar13/Citizen-Pilot)
-* :keyboard: Focusing on TypeScript
+* :keyboard: Improving my TypeScript skills

 **My languages and tools:**